When Declaring Bankruptcy – Can I travel overseas?

 Will I Ever Have the Capacity to Borrow Money Again Once I’m Bankrupt?

-You will be able to borrow for secured loans, such as car and home loans, after the 3 year bankruptcy period is up.
+You will have the ability to borrow for secured loans, such as car and home loans, after the 3 year bankruptcy period is up.

 6. Will I Lose My Car When Declaring Bankruptcy?